noomdalv/js_weatherApp/README.md

-# Project: Javascript Restaurant Page
+# Project: The Weather App

 > The objective of this project is to connect to an Online Weather Forecast API
 	to retrieve data based on the users city input and rendering the API response dinamically